 Merida is the biggest city in the Yucatan peninsula and a real hidden gem for those who want to learn about the culture and history of this part of Mexico.
-Thanks to its colonial heritage and close proximity to famous Mayan ruins, there are so many things to do and see in Merida.
+Thanks to its colonial heritage and close proximity to famous Mayan ruins, there are so many things to do in Merida.
 It is a top destination in Mexico and absolutely worth visiting.
 Most of the sites are located in the historic part of the city which you can visit on foot.
 I personally really enjoyed my stay in Merida and never felt unsafe.
 The locals were very friendly and cheerful.
 Later I was told that even Mexican Cartels try to keep this place safe and do their business elsewhere.
 The reason is probably that most of their family members live here.

 1. Get to know Mexico’s colonial past – Casa de Montejo

 Casa de Montejo is located in Plaza Grande and was built in the 16th century.
 This mansion is named after Spanish conquistador Francisco de Montejo and his family, who is considered to be the founder of the city of Merida and conquerer of Yucatan.
 Nowadays Casa de Montejo is a museum featuring restored rooms, historic artifacts, and furniture as well as some artwork.
 The admission to the museum is free and offers a nice getaway on a hot summer day.
 I highly recommend visiting Montejo museum if you want to know more about Mexico’s colonial past.

 2. Visit the oldest cathedral in mainland America- Cathedral San Ildefonso